Summary:

 Set your financial goals

-As it is with all financial decisions, what you do with your tax refund depends on the current state of your finances and the goals you’ve set.
+As with any financial decision, what you do with your tax refund depends on the current state of your finances and the goals you’ve set.
 You likely have many things you want to accomplish.
-You can save for multiple goals at once and even save and pay off debt at the same time.
-If you haven’t yet, waiting to receive your tax refund may be a good time to set some goals, build a budget and determine how you can allocate money most appropriately for you.
-Use this time as a launch point and keep the momentum going throughout the year by tracking your progress and celebrating your wins.
+It’s possible to save for multiple goals at once and even save and pay off debt at the same time.